Create a custom view with Claude

 The authoring contract

-You don’t need to know these rules to use a custom view — Claude follows them automatically — but they explain why a custom view is safe to embed for any of your customers:
+You don’t need to know these rules to use a custom view (Claude follows them automatically), but they explain why a per-customer view is safe to embed for any of your customers: